 Methamphetamine is commonly known as meth, crystal, crystal meth, and ice.
 A controlled substance is any drug whose manufacture or possession is regulated under the Controlled Substances Act.

-To give readers a better understanding on HS 11377(a) possession of methamphetamine, our California criminal defense attorneys are providing a detailed review below.
+To give readers a better understanding on HS 11377(a) possession of methamphetamine, we are providing a detailed review below.

 What Must the Prosecutor Prove?